comradequinn/gen/README.md

 ### Agentic Actions

 To run `gen` in `exec` mode, pass the `--exec` (or `-x`) flag.

 When running in `exec` mode, `gen` behaves `agentically`.
 It is able to execute commands as your user in order to perform tasks on your behalf.
 These tasks can effectively be anything that you could undertake yourself and can also contain multiple steps.
 The exception to this is long running programs.
 Asking `gen` to capture all tcp traffic to a host will work, but if you do not also specify some form of exit condition, the command will run indefinitely and the result will never be collected and forwarded to `gemini` in order for it to respond; `gen` will just appear to hang.

-The `--exec` flag is scoped to each invidual prompt, so agentic capabilities can be variably enabled or disabled on individual prompts within with the same conversation.
+The `--exec` flag is scoped to each individual prompt, so agentic capabilities can be variably enabled or disabled on individual prompts within the same conversation.

 For security purposes, it is impossible for `gen` to execute commands without the `--exec` (or `-x`) flag, and conversely, take extra caution with your prompts when `exec` mode is enabled.
 If you would prefer to approve each command that `gen` requests before it is executed, pass the `--approve` (or `-k`) flag along with `--exec`.